 The main complaint I have with the Windows app is that sometimes the "China Users" server list fails to load (VPN.ac has special servers labelled as "China Users" that you need to use when connecting in China).
 I have experienced this behavior on all of the apps I have used (Android, iOS, and Windows).

 You can set the option "I am in China" in the advanced settings to force the "China Users" servers to load, but many of the servers are missing from the list when loaded that way.
 The only way to get the full China Users server list is by exiting the app and re-starting it (sometimes several times).

 Another bug in the Windows app happens when connecting by PPTP or L2TP.
 If the connection fails the first time, then each subsequent connection attempt will fail with a weird error message, as shown below.

 You will need to exit the app and restart it after the first failed connection to PPTP or L2TP.
 Otherwise, each subsequent attempt to connect with PPTP or L2TP will keep giving you the "RasDial" error.

 The android app can be buggy as well.
 Sometimes certain servers (even though selected from the China list) will will revert to the normal server instead of the "China Users" server and fail to connect (connecting to the same server on the Windows pp works fine).

 Another bug in the Android app is that it shows the connection as successful before the connection is actually made.
 You need to pull down the status bar to see the actual status.
-As you can see in the below screenshot, it looks like VPN is connected but in fact it is still in the authentication phase.
-Sometimes the connection might fail but the app still shows that the VPN is connected.

 One more drawback of the VPN.ac apps is that they don't have any way to check the server latency or speed.
 It can take a long time trying to find the good servers if you don't know which ones to use.